CenturyLinkCloud/mdw/mdw-workflow/assets/com/centurylink/mdw/db/readme.md

 If you decide that you really do need to maintain a custom db, then you'll need to create an asset package dedicated to this purpose.
-This is where you'll keep the SQL scripts for creating your db tables and populating any required reference data.
+This is where you'll keep the SQL scripts for creating your tables and populating any required reference data.
+In this package you also need a Dynamic Java class that implements EmbeddedDbExtension.
+Provided that you add the @RegisteredService annotation as illustrated below, the *create* method of your implementation will be invoked by MDW when it first creates the db.  **Note**: this is only invoked when the data directory described above is empty or missing.